Medium/pipette/README.md

 ### Pipe

-The `Pipe` class is a simple in-memory pipe, which provides writer and reader ends, which both obey the standard Node stream protocols, including event emission, encoding handling, and pause/resume semantics.
+The `Pipe` class is a simple in-memory pipe, which provides writer and reader ends.
+Pipes handle data encoding and obey pause/resume semantics.

 This class is useful if you have code that wants to call writable stream style methods, and you want it to be directly attached to some other code